-Community Futures Nicola Valley has made the decision to postpone the 2021 Not For Profit Community Engagement Fair.
-Due to COVID-19 restrictions, we're pursuing a new date for this event, and considering options in the spring of 2022 - please follow Community Futures Nicola Valley on Facebook or bookmark our website to stay updated as we find a new date for this exciting event.
+CF Nicola Valley has made the decision to postpone the 2021 Not For Profit Community Engagement Fair.
+Due to COVID-19 restrictions, we're pursuing a new date for this event, and considering options in the spring of 2022.

 Community Futures Nicola Valley Board of Directors